return42/sphkerneldoc/linux_src_doc/block/bfq-wf2q_c.rst

         true if this is a requeue, which implies that bfqq is being expired; thus ALL its ancestors stop being served and must therefore be requeued

+    :param bool expiration:
+        true if this function is being invoked in the expiration path of the in-service queue

 .. _`__bfq_deactivate_entity`: